sagemathinc/cocalc/src/dev/laptop/README.md

-# Development inside an SMC project
+# Developing SMC on a personal laptop

 Scripts for doing development of SMC on a personal single-user laptop that you fully control.
 You _**must not**_ have anything else listening on ports 5000, 5001, 8080, 28015 and 29015.